 - Shannon B.

 March 28, 2019

-"The Doctor at Veriheal was very helpful with information about my personal issue for seeking this type of treatment.
+"The Doctor was very helpful with information about my personal issue for seeking this type of treatment.
 She also informed me about internet sites I could go, to look up information about strains that were specific to my problem.
 Overall an informative consultation."

 Watch this video to learn more about getting a medical marijuana card in Ohio.

 Cannabis is illegal for recreational use in the U.S. state of Ohio, but ownership of up to 100 grams is decriminalized.
 Legislation was enacted in 2016 to allow a regulated system for the cultivation, sale, and possession of medical marijuana, but the system did not enter into force until 2017.

 A law on medical marijuana, House Bill 523, adopted by Gov. John Kasich in 2016 and signed into law.
 The legislation permitted the use of medical cannabis in the form of edibles, oils, patches and vaporization by patients with 21 conditions, including cancer or chronic pain.
 Patients and their caregivers are permitted to have a supply of up to 90 days.

 By Ohio law, medical marijuana can be used to treat 21 qualifying conditions:

 All patients with medical marijuana and their caregivers will have to register with the State Pharmacy Board.
 The card itself is printed online, but it can be laminated at your convenience.

 A registration of a patient or caregiver will be valid from the date of issue and will expire one year later, the last day of the month it was given.
 The patient’s registration expires after six months if the patient is diagnosed as terminally ill.